Didsbury: Sport

 Didsbury Sports Centre, on Wilmslow Road, is a part of the Manchester Metropolitan University campus.
 It provides a fitness suite with classes and facilities for badminton and tennis.

 Didsbury has two rugby union clubs, Toc H R.F.C. and Old Bedians.
 Toc H, founded in 1924, plays at Simons Fields, on Ford Lane.
 Its first team plays in the North Lancashire and Cumbria league.
 The club runs four senior teams and a youth section; it has run a 10-a-side competition every May since 1951, as a charity fund raiser for local hospices.
 Old Bedians is based in East Didsbury and was founded in 1954.
 It regularly fields three senior teams as well as a junior section.
 Desmond Pastore, believed to be the oldest rugby player in the world, was a founder member of the club and later became its president.
 Formerly a player for Sale and Cheshire, Desmond played his last game for Manchester club Egor on his 91st birthday.
 Bedians AFC, an amateur football club that was founded in 1928, share the Underbank Farm ground with Old Bedians RUFC.

 Didsbury Cricket Club fields four Saturday teams, two Women's teams and a Sunday team.
 The 1st XI plays in the Cheshire County ECB Premier League.
-The Women's teams compete in the Cheshire Womens Cricket League, and their junior section play in the Cheshire High Peak Junior Cricket League.
+The Women's teams compete in the Cheshire Women's Cricket League, and their junior section play in the Cheshire High Peak Junior Cricket League.

 It is also home to Manchester Waconians Lacrosse Club and Didsbury Grey's Women's Hockey Team, which do not actually play at the site but at grounds in Belle Vue, that were designed for the XVII Commonwealth Games.

 Northern Tennis Club, in West Didsbury, is one of Manchester's few racquet clubs; it plays host to an Association of Tennis Professionals tournament annually every July.